-ound,
+sound

-eat, and
+heat

-ibrations,
+vibrations

 which should be negligible compared to the total Kinetic Energy of the vehicle.

-In summary, the energy lost during The Snake is negligible, the speed is constant over the length of The Snake.
-Because the initial and final directions of the track are identical, the vehicle will also have the same velocity at the entry and exit points of The Snake, but the velocity is not constant over the entire track like the speed is
+In summary, the energy lost during The Snake is negligible, and the speed is constant over the length of The Snake.
+Because the initial and final directions of the track are identical, the vehicle will also have the same velocity at the entry and exit points of The Snake, but the velocity is not constant over the entire track like the speed is.